Abe Kōsō: The Makin Raid incident

 From February 5, 1942 – November 29, 1943, Abe was commander of the 6th Base Force at Kwajalein in the Marshall Islands.
 As such, he was essentially the wartime military governor of the Marshall Islands, Gilbert Islands, Nauru, Ocean Island and Wake Island in the central Pacific Ocean.

 On August 17–18, 1942, a force of approximately 200 US Marine commandos landed by submarine and raided Makin Island.
 The Makin Island raid was intended to destroy Japanese installations, gather intelligence data, test raiding tactics, boost home front morale, and possibly to divert Japanese attention from Guadalcanal.
 At a loss of 30 men, the US Marines killed the 85-160 Japanese on the island, destroyed the radio station, fuel depot, supplies and installations.
 The raid attracted much attention in the American press, spawning a 1943 propaganda movie entitled Gung Ho!.
 Nine US Marines who had been accidentally left behind during the raid were captured by Japanese forces, and moved as prisoners of war to Kwajalein, where they were held for about a month.

 The initial plan was to send those American prisoners to Japan for incarceration.
 However, reportedly over the protests of Captain Yoshio Obara (a local Japanese commander on Kwajalein) and Commander Hiusakichi Naiki (the chief of military police on Kwajalein), Abe ordered the execution of the prisoners by beheading on October 16, 1942.

 Subsequent career

 From December 27, 1943 – April 25, 1945, Abe was Commandant of the Tateyama Naval Gunnery School in Tateyama, Chiba, Japan.
 Until the end of the war, he served as a commander of base units at Sasebo Naval Base in Kyūshū, Japan.

+War crimes trial and execution

 After the war, Abe was arrested by SCAP authorities and charged with war crimes, largely based on witness testimony regarding the Makin Raid Incident.
 Abe was extradited to Guam, where a military tribunal convicted him on May 23, 1946, of "violation of the law and custom of war and the moral standards of civilized society."
-Abe was executed by hanging on June 19, 1947, in Guam.
+Abe was executed by hanging on Guam on June 19, 1947.
 His remains were not returned to his family.

 Obara was sentenced to 10 years in prison, and Naiki to five years in prison, for their roles in the executions.